 The life of a Props Master is an interesting one, full of stories of triumph and tragedy, whimsy and work, mastery and magic. – Vicky Moody

-That’s an undeniably adorable romantic beginning for any couple, but for the Moodys it solidified the future of a family.
+That’s an undeniably adorable romantic beginning for any couple, but for the Moodys it solidified the future of a stage and screen family.
 Vicky’s is a stage and screen family.
-With a beginning like theirs, how could they not be?
+With such a beginning, how could they not be?

 Wikipedia calls a prop anything — anything moveable or portable on a stage or a set.
 While that may be a workable definition by dictionary standards, it doesn’t begin to encompass what happens to the brain of a Props Master as she goes about her daily life.